asadshaikh-tech/Driver_Behaviour_Analysis/README.md

 requirements.txt
 ```

-The repository should contain the cleaned/engineered data, notebooks, trained model, evaluation results, final report, and presentation materials.
+The repository contains the data-processing pipeline, engineered features, trained model, evaluation results, reports, and presentation materials.

 ## Future Improvements

-Future work should include more diverse drivers and vehicles, additional road conditions, longer temporal features, driver-level validation, probability calibration, and comparison with models such as XGBoost or LightGBM.
+Future work should include more diverse drivers and vehicles, additional road and traffic conditions, improved temporal features, driver-level validation, probability calibration, and comparison with other machine learning models.

 The Safety Score should also be validated against independently labelled driving sessions.